Skip to main content

 I obtained my PhD at the Institute of Psychiatry, Psychology & Neuroscience (King's College London) in 2016.
 My thesis focused on the mechanisms underlying aberrant processing of salience in schizophrenia.
 Subsequently, I was awarded a NIHR-BRC Bridging Award Postdoctoral Research Fellowship to investigate the neural correlates of value processing in schizophrenia.
 My current research focuses on the investigation of the neuro-cognitive mechanisms that go awry in psychopathology, with a particular emphasis on schizophrenia and eating disorders.
 In 2008, I obtained the eligibility to practice as a Clinical Psychologist in my home country and have worked as a clinician in several mental health services and with a wide range of clinical populations.

-Please contact me if you are interested in applying for a PhD in the area of eating disorders or eating behaviour in the general population.
-Some of my current projects are:
+Please contact me if you are interested in applying for a PhD in eating disorders or eating behaviour in the general population.
+Some of my current projects include:

 - The role of interoception in the development of binge eating and disordered eating in the community